Fixin's for People Who Like Food

 =========

-Place the Ancho Chiles in a medium bowl and cover with hot water.
+Place the Ancho Chile in a medium bowl and cover with near-boiling hot water.

 Cover and set aside for half an hour while the Chile re-hydrates.

-After the Chile become soft and pliable, drain the water and remove and discard the stem and seeds.
+After the Chile become soft and pliable, drain the water.
+Remove and discard the stem and seeds.

-In a blender, add the Parsley, Cilantro, Garlic, Lemon Juice, Paprika, Coriander, Cumin, Salt, and the Ancho Chiles.
+In a blender, add the Parsley, Cilantro, Garlic, Lemon Juice, Paprika, Coriander, Cumin, Salt, and the Ancho Chile.

 Pulse until well chopped.